The keep-to-let trend is becoming more and more popular among private homebuyers in the Netherlands.

 Mortgage lender terms.

 Purchase protection is a popular topic these days.
-The big cities aim to protect the real estate market by implementing new regulation
+The big cities aim to protect the real estate market by implementing new regulations.

-For example, big cities such as Amsterdam and Rotterdam are planning to introduce the following plans as of January 1, 2022:
+For example, big cities such as Amsterdam and Rotterdam introduced the pruchase protection act

 Purchase protection in Amsterdam for rental purposes below a WOZ value of 512.000 euros.